-At the beginning of the Microfluidics degree, students take part to a strong technological training in microfluidic devices design, fabrication and handling.
+At the beginning of the Microfluidics program, students participate in a solid technological training in the design, fabrication and manipulation of microfluidic devices.

-During the first semester, students joining the Microfluidics degree will be hosted in one of the IPGG laboratories [list here] and achieve a short time research project under the supervision of a mentor.
+During the first semester, students enrolled in the Microfluidics program will be hosted in one of the IPGG laboratories [list here] and will conduct a short research project under the supervision of a mentor.

 Masters thesis and internship